elderstyx/mackattack.online/README.md

 * give each page its own unique alt text and author notes section
 * optionally display page number and title on each page
 * choose whether first comic is displayed first or latest comic is displayed first by changing a single value
-* an archive page - fully customizeable, updates automatically as you add new pages. divide ranges of pages into chapters, choose whether to list chronologically or "latest first".
+* an archive page - fully customizable, updates automatically as you add new pages. divide ranges of pages into chapters, choose whether to list chronologically or "latest first".
 * optionally, give each comic its own thumbnail icon on the archive page.
 * support for segmented pages (pages split into two or more separate image files placed vertically), mainly for those migrating from webtoons
 * choose file extension, name, directory